-In defense of Andy, color can be very subjective and feel very personal.
-And, while we do love tracking the runway shows to see what is happening in the world of color, we promise we are not nearly as intense as Miranda.
+In defense of Andy, we all perceive color differently and it can be very subjective and very personal.
+And, while we had fun tracking the 2020 spring runway shows, we promise we are not nearly as intense as Miranda.

 We noticed a lot of neon!
 Extremely saturated, bright, fluorescent colors are being used overall and as accents within a print.
 These are eye-catching colors and are incorporated very well into the styles.

 Call it what you like, but it was the breakout color.
 It was all over the place, used by many different designers.
 Move over grey, warmer neutrals are pushing their way in.
 You can see this color in the following runway shows: Max Mara, Miu Miu, Salvatore Ferragamo, Simone Rocha, and Stella McCartney, to name a few.